johanwilliams/leakomatic_api/README.md

   - Updates when a flow event completes
   - Helps track water usage patterns

-- **Signal Strength**: Shows the WiFi signal strength (RSSI) of the device
+- **Longest Tightness Period**: Shows the longest period of no water flow
-  - Measured in dBm
+  - Measured in seconds
   - Updates in real-time through WebSocket events
-  - Helps monitor device connectivity quality
+  - Helps monitor system tightness and potential leaks

-- **Temperature**: Shows the current temperature reading from the device
+- **Temperature**: Shows the current temperature reading from the device if available
   - Measured in Celsius (°C)
   - Updates in real-time through analog sensor messages
-  - Rounds values to 1 decimal place
   - Helps monitor ambient temperature conditions

-- **Pressure**: Shows the current water pressure reading from the device
+- **Pressure**: Shows the current water pressure reading from the device if available
   - Measured in bar
   - Updates in real-time through analog sensor messages
-  - Rounds values to 1 decimal place
   - Helps monitor water pressure conditions

-- **Longest Tightness Period**: Shows the longest period of no water flow
-  - Measured in seconds
-  - Updates in real-time through WebSocket events
-  - Helps monitor system tightness and potential leaks

-- **Total Volume**: Shows the total water volume (water meter value)
+- **Total Volume**: Shows the total water volume (water meter value) if available
   - Measured in cubic meters (m³)
   - Updates in real-time through WebSocket events
   - Disabled by default (can be enabled in entity settings)
   - Helps track total water consumption
   - Updates on flow events and water meter calibration

+  - **Signal Strength**: Shows the WiFi signal strength (RSSI) of the device
+  - Measured in dBm
+  - Updates in real-time through WebSocket events
+  - Helps monitor device connectivity quality

 ### Binary Sensors